 High opportunity areas are geographical locations within the city that provide conditions that expand a person's likelihood for social mobility.
 These areas have been identified through an analysis of quality-of-life indicators, homeownership rate, poverty, cost-burdened households, educational proficiency, unemployment rate, and labor force participation.
 With these multiple indicators, a single composite, or standardized, score is calculated for each census tract.
 Scores may range from 1 to 10, with 1 indicating low opportunity and 10 indicating high opportunity.
 A census tract with a standardized score above that of the citywide average shall be designated as an Area of Opportunity.

-A census tract with a standardized opportunity index of 6 or higher shall be designated as an Area of Opportunity.
+A Census Tract with an Opportunity Index score of 6 or higher shall be designated as an Area of Opportunity.

 HIGH OPPORTUNITY AREA MAP